google/exposure-notifications-server/docs/server_deployment_options.md

 Exposure Notification Server components.
 You should use this information explore and compare trade-offs when making hosting decisions.

-We have outlined a number of options, ranging from an entirely self-hosted service to a fully managed Google Cloud deployment.
-The BLE Proximity Notifications Server architecture can be deployed in the following environments:
+The Exposure Notifications Server can be deployed in the following
+environments:

 * Fully self-hosted or on-premises
 * Fully managed Google Cloud